 For Quality Control, the Qualified Geologist and Qualified Technician prepare sample duplicates from a quarter split of the half-sampled core.
 The method is to split ¼ core of the original sample leaving ½ core remaining as witness in the core box.
 The results are reconciled with other ½ core samples by averaging the two ¼ field duplicate split results - the average of the two ¼ splits should be comparable to a sample of the same ½ core.

-Blank samples usually consists of a homogenous granite or gabbro that is known to contain only background metal values.
-Purchased cobbles, barren of metallic mineralization, are also used as blank material.
-Both low-grade and high-grade rock standards are also inserted into the sample stream, Insertion frequency follows industry-standard practice of at least 5% total QA/QC samples.
-At the end of the analytical process, 5% to 10% of the sample pulps are re-analyzed by a different laboratory for control purposes.
-Multi-element major and trace element geochemistry is done every 10 samples for rock type identification and alteration vectoring.
-Specific gravity is also calculated at regular intervals.
+Blank samples usually consists of a homogenous marble that is known to contain only background metal values.
+Both low-grade and high-grade rock standards are also inserted into the sample stream, Insertion frequency follows industry-standard practice of at least 5% total (we use 6.5%) QA/QC samples including duplicates, standards and blanks.
+Subsequently, about 5% of the sample pulps are re-analyzed by a different laboratory for control purposes.
+Multi-element major and trace element geochemistry is done approximately every 20 samples for rock type identification and alteration vectoring.